Ross Island, Andaman - Everything you should know

 The church is worth watching as is the Farzand Ali Store which now serves as a museum.
 The ruins of a former water distillation plant, printing press, tennis court, and a small cemetery are there.
 The island sanctuary has a good collection of animals which makes this island one of the best attractions in Andaman during the trip.

 The wildlife in the island, comprising mostly of the peacocks, deer, and parrots are rather bold in nature and they do not shy away from human company.

 Check out the list of best resorts in Andaman and Nicobar which will offer you a comfortable stay during your trip.

 1. How do I get from Port Blair to Ross Island?

 It is quite easy to reach Ross Island from Port Blair and the distance is barely 2 miles.
-The island is connected through ferry route with capital of the Andaman.
+The island is connected through ferry route with the capital of the Andaman.
 The ferries leave mostly from Port Blair’s Phoenix Bay Jetty and reach the island in 15 minutes or so.
-You may opt for a helicopter tour if money is not a hindrance and you want to enjoy aerial view of the small, pretty island.
+You may opt for a helicopter tour if money is not a hindrance and you want to enjoy an aerial view of the small, pretty island.

 2. Is Ross Island the highest island?

 No, it is not the highest island in the Andamans.